jamesgol/woocommerce-cart-stock-reducer/readme.txt

 = What setting should I use for 'Minimum Stock to Skip Check'? =

+You can set this by using the 'wc_csr_min_no_check' filter.
 This is an advanced option and should only be used on high volume sites with predictable orders.
 The setting to use depends on your stock quantites and how much you expect to sell.
 If you have a stock of 100 and only expect to sell 10 per hour you could set this to 25 and set the expiration to one hour and you should be safe.
 Always err on the side of caution, you don't want to run out of stock when someone believes they will get an item.
 If in doubt, don't use this option.

 = What adjustments need to be made to caching? =